hfk97/LeadingEconomicIndicatorsUS/README.md

 - lei.py comiles a series of leading economic indicators in the U.S. using a custom class and subclass.
 The indicators have been lifted from the [Conference Board](https://en.wikipedia.org/wiki/Conference_Board_Leading_Economic_Index).
 Sources for them are listed below.

-- Visualistions.ipynb visualizes the data, the executed notebook can be found as index.html
+- Visualistions.ipynb visualizes the data, the executed notebook can be found here https://hfk97.github.io/LeadingEconomicIndicatorsUS.github.io/

 ### Sources